Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 The OFDS schema does not restrict the use of additional fields.
 If there is a data element that you wish to publish for which you cannot identify a suitable mapping in OFDS, you can add an additional field to your data.

 Before adding an additional field, you ought to search the [standard issue tracker](https://github.com/Open-Telecoms-Data/open-fibre-data-standard/issues) to see if a similar concept has already been discussed.
-If there are no existing discussions, you should open a new issue and describe the concept that you want to publish and your proposed modelling.
+If there are no existing discussions, you ought to open a new issue and describe the concept that you want to publish and your proposed modelling.

-If you add an additional field, you should describe its structure, format and meaning in your data user guide.
+If you add an additional field, you ought to describe its structure, format and meaning in your data user guide.
 For more information, see [how to write a data user guide](#how-to-write-a-data-user-guide).

 ### How to format data for publication